Psoriasis and Itching: Managing the Itch | MyPsoriasisTeam

 Powered By

 Itch is one of the most distressing symptoms of plaque psoriasis, the most common form of psoriasis.
-Some 60 percent to 90 percent of people with psoriasis report that itching — also known as pruritus — worsens quality of life.
-Itching can negatively impact daily functioning and psychological well-being.
+Some 60 percent to 90 percent of people with psoriasis report that pruritus (itching) worsens their quality of life.
+Itching can negatively impact a person’s daily functioning and their psychological well-being.

 “My face is killing me today, all red, tight, and itchy.
 I’m now into day four of barely sleeping.
 I feel so itchy and it’s 10 times worse at night,” a third member said.
 “No amount of moisturizer is helping.
 It just seems to aggravate the itch.”

-In the past, doctor haven’t always taken itching in psoriasis seriously.
-Researchers and health care professionals now recognize that managing itching is crucial when treating psoriasis, due to its impact of on quality of life.
+In the past, doctors haven’t always taken itching in psoriasis seriously.
+Researchers and health care professionals now recognize that managing itching is crucial when treating psoriasis, due to its impact on quality of life.

 Treating psoriasis lesions can require considerable time and effort with skin care at home.
 This is in addition to any other treatments, like phototherapy or medication, you may be using to control the condition.
 Daily adherence to a treatment plan is essential to manage itch and prevent flares.